How Do I Know if I am Eligible for Rebates?

 In order to become eligible and receive a rebate from the Home Efficiency Rebate initiative, you are required to:

-- Live within within either the Union Gas or Enbridge Gas service area
+- Are a customer of either Union Gas or Enbridge Gas

 - Own a semi-detached, detached, row townhouse, or mobile home

 For a limited time, the Home Efficiency Rebate currently offers two packages with bonus rebate amounts to those who have their pre-work energy audit completed on or after January 1, 2020, and who have the final post-work energy audit completed on or before March 31, 2020.